nixkj/qprocgen/README.md

 ## Acknowledgments

-* Hattip to this guy [here]  (https://github.com/artnas/Python-Map-Generator) who we derived the implementation and introduced the quantum aspect.
+* Hattip to this guy https://github.com/artnas/Python-Map-Generator who we derived the implementation and introduced the quantum aspect.